bitelxux/opendaylight/docker/odl/README.md

 make help
 ```

-To create the Docker image and deploy the cluster:
+To create the Docker images and deploy the cluster:

 ```
 make all